Young child on a phone

 The app prohibits children younger than 13 years old from using it in its own Terms of Service.
 However, a user’s age is not verified when signing up, making their recommendation trite.

-Consider accessing Twitch from your phone to see how long it takes for a stranger to make contact.
-It’s powerful to show kids that we are in the know.
+Consider opening Twitch on your own device to see how long it takes for a stranger to make contact.
+It’s a powerful illustration of the risks—and helps you stay in the know.

 Twitch recommends that children between 13 and 18 (in most states) be supervised while using the app.

-While it’s important to view and discuss Twitch content with children, most parents are unlikely to have the capacity to monitor their children’s Twitch use closely enough to keep them safe.
+If a child has access to Twitch, it’s important to view and discuss the content with them, but most parents are unlikely to have the capacity to monitor their children’s Twitch use closely enough to keep them safe.

 For these reasons, Twitch is not safe for kids.